TrueNought/TrueNought/README.md

 ### Hi there 👋 I'm Roland!

-I'm currently searching for new grad Software Engineer, Data Scientist, or Financial Analyst positions starting in 2024, open to relocation.
+I'm currently searching for new grad Software Engineer, Data Scientist, or Quantitative Analyst positions starting in 2024, open to relocation.
 Feel free to reach out if you would like to have a (virtual) coffee chat!

 <!--